Ukraine call transcript shows Trump sought Biden probe, asked about DNC server – but made no mention of US aid

 “There’s a lot of talk about Biden’s son, that Biden stopped the prosecution and a lot of people want to find out about that so whatever you can do with the Attorney General would be great,” Trump said in the phone call.
 “Biden went around bragging that he stopped the prosecution so if you can look into it…It sounds horrible to me.”

-That refers to Joe Biden, while vice president, urging Ukraine to fire its top prosecutor, Viktor Shokin, while Shokin was investigating the natural gas firm Burisma Holdings — where Hunter Biden was on the board.
+This refers to Joe Biden, while vice president, urging Ukraine to fire its top prosecutor, Viktor Shokin, who was investigating the natural gas firm Burisma Holdings — where Hunter Biden was on the board.
 Biden has maintained that corruption concerns prompted his intervention.

 Trump, in the run-up to the transcript's release, was accused by Democrats of essentially pressuring a foreign power to investigate a political opponent, as Biden is now a top contender for the 2020 Democratic presidential nomination.

-On Monday, it was reported that Trump had even ordered his staff to freeze nearly $400 million in aid to Ukraine a few days before the phone call with Zelensky, a detail that fueled impeachment calls leading to House Speaker Nancy Pelosi announcing a formal impeachment inquiry Tuesday.
-But the call transcript does not include any mention of the aid, as a bargaining chip or otherwise.
+On Monday, it was reported that Trump had even ordered his staff to freeze nearly $400 million in aid to Ukraine a few days before the phone call with Zelensky, a detail that fueled impeachment calls and led House Speaker Nancy Pelosi to announce a formal impeachment inquiry Tuesday.
+But the call transcript does not show Trump explicitly mentioning the aid as a bargaining chip or otherwise — though Zelensky did appear to reference military aid early in the call, when he thanked Trump for "great support in the area of defense."

-In fact, it shows Zelensky telling Trump: "I would also like to thank you for your great support in the area of defense."
+Trump also noted early on that the U.S. has been "very very good to Ukraine" as he suggested the relationship is not always "reciprocal."

-The transcript shows Zelensky suggesting to Trump the Biden matter would be looked into by a new prosecutor.
+The transcript shows Zelensky eventually suggesting to Trump the Biden matter would be looked into by a new prosecutor.
 “He or she will look into the situation specifically to the company that you mentioned in this issue, the issue of the investigation of the case is actually the issue to restore the honesty so we will take care of that and we will work on the investigation of the case.”

-The president told Zelensky he wanted his lawyer, Rudy Giuliani, and Attorney General Bill Barr to get involved.
+Trump told Zelensky he wanted his lawyer, Rudy Giuliani, and Attorney General William Barr to get involved.

-“I will have Mr. Giuliani give you call and I’m also going to have Attorney General Barr call and we will get to the bottom if it.
+“I will have Mr. Giuliani give you call and I’m also going to have Attorney General Barr call and we will get to the bottom of it.
 I’m sure you will figure it out,” he said.

-A Department of Justice spokeswoman, Kerri Kupec, said in a statement that the attorney general was first notified of the president’s conversation with Zelensky several weeks after the call took place “when the Department of Justice learned of a potential referral.”
+A Department of Justice spokeswoman, Kerri Kupec, said in a statement that the attorney general was first notified of the president’s conversation with Zelensky several weeks after the call took place, “when the Department of Justice learned of a potential referral.”

 “The president has not spoken with the Attorney General about having Ukraine investigate anything relating to former Vice President Biden or his son,” Kupec said.
-“The president has not asked the Attorney General to contact Ukraine- on this or any other matter.
-The attorney general has not communicated with Ukraine – on this or any other subject.
+“The president has not asked the Attorney General to contact Ukraine — on this or any other matter.
+The attorney general has not communicated with Ukraine — on this or any other subject.
 Nor has the Attorney General discussed this matter, or anything related to Ukraine, with Rudy Giuliani.”

 Before the transcript was released, Democrats accused Trump of improperly using his office to pressure another country to investigate one of his chief Democratic rivals.
-Hogan Gidley, a White House spokesman, said during an appearance on Fox News: "There was no pressure.
-There was no quid pro quo."
+Hogan Gidley, a White House spokesman, said during an appearance on Fox News: "There's no quid pro quo and there's no pressure."

-Trump has denied wrongdoing and has repeatedly referred to the impeachment push as a partisan “witchhunt.”
+Trump has denied wrongdoing and has repeatedly referred to the impeachment push as a partisan “witch hunt.”

 “Will the Democrats apologize after seeing what was said on the call with the Ukrainian President?
 They should, a perfect call - got them by surprise!” the president tweeted Wednesday.

-The Trump-Zelensky conversation led to a whistleblower complaint against the president, provoking an avalanche of impeachment calls from Democrats.
+The Trump-Zelensky conversation led to a whistleblower complaint against the president, provoking the avalanche of impeachment calls from Democrats.

-“For the reasons set forth above, we conclude that the complaint submitted to the ICIG does not involve an 'urgent concern'…” It adds: “As a result, the statute does not require that the DNI transmit the complaint to the intelligence committees.”
+“For the reasons set forth above, we conclude that the complaint submitted to the [intelligence community inspector general] does not involve an 'urgent concern'…” It adds: “As a result, the statute does not require that the [Director of National Intelligence] transmit the complaint to the intelligence committees.”

 The DOJ opinion also said the intelligence community inspector general found “some indicia of an arguable political bias on the part of the complainant in favor of a rival political candidate,” but still said the allegations “appeared credible.”
 Fox News previously reported that, according to a source, the individual also did not have “firsthand knowledge” of the phone call.